(But, it's why I became a sexuality educator.)

 I admit, it feels weird to do this search together, but imagining her doing it alone feels even worse.

-This is the moment I started down the path to becoming a Holistic Sexuality Educator.
-I felt driven to help and started seeking out how.
+This was the first step on the path to becoming a Holistic Sexuality Educator.
+I felt driven to help other parents like me.

 Times have changed, but sex ed hasn’t.
 Our kids need to know the truth…now.